anile/noeducation/README.md

 To run service from the repo use commands:
 - npm install
-- npm run serve / build
+- npm run serve / npm run build + node server.js